marcelbalcik/selfML-Membranes/README.md

 This tool can:

 - Generate molecular fingerprints using RDKit (Morgan, MACCS, Topological).
-- Use all three fingerprints together for a richer descriptor.
+- Use all three fingerprints together for a more complex descriptor.
 - Run scikit-learn regressors with support for multi-output prediction.
 - Train feedforward deep learning models using PyTorch.
 - Perform 5-fold cross-validation.